JonasTriki/MMM-Bysykkel/README.md

 ---|---|---
 updateInterval | Refresh rate in MS for how often we call the API's.
 Don't set this too low, most of the data refreshes every 10s anyway. | 30000 osloBysykkelId | Client identifier for Oslo Bysykkel.
 [Click here to create new](https://developer.oslobysykkel.no/clients/new).
-Required if city === "oslo". | "" googleMapsApiKey | [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) for calculating the time between the city bike stops. | Required if you want estimated time between stations city | What city we're biking in. | "bergen" fromStationId |  Desired starting station identifier; used to tell which station we're starting from. | 3 toStationId | Desired end station identifier; used to tell which station we're heading towards. | 5
+Required if city === "oslo". | "" googleMapsApiKey | [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) for calculating the time between the city bike stops.
+Required if you want estimated time between stations. | "" city | What city we're biking in. | "bergen" fromStationId |  Desired starting station identifier; used to tell which station we're starting from. | 3 toStationId | Desired end station identifier; used to tell which station we're heading towards. | 5